ralf-meyer/MLDerivs/README.md

 ## RLSVRD

-Python implementation of the regularized least squares support vector regression algorithm for the simulatneous learning of a function and its derivatives using the RBF Kernel.
+Python implementation of the regularized least squares support vector regression algorithm for the simultaneous learning of a function and its derivatives using the RBF Kernel.

 Sources: